 The majority of students in the BME PhD program will be supported on research contracts and grants obtained by their Faculty Advisors.
 Students pursuing a terminal MS degree are not generally funded by the department, but may be supported on research contracts and grants as deemed appropriate by the PI on those projects.
-MS students may also be appointed as Teaching Assistants at the discretion of the graduate committee chair.
-PhD Students on projects without external funding will be provided support (assuming that their progress is satisfactory) through the use of either other program funds or by appointment as a Teaching Assistant.
-No student will be supported by departmental funds for more than 2 semesters; funds beyond such a commitment must be provided by the Faculty Advisor or by appointment as a Teaching Assistant.
-In general, funding is not guaranteed beyond five years.
+PhD and MS students without external funding may also be appointed as Teaching Assistants at the discretion of the graduate committee chair.